CAREER DEVELOPMENT ASSOCIATION OF PRINCE EDWARD ISLAND

 She says these strengths and challenges have made her a stronger and more confident person who works well in a team where shared leadership is valued.
 “I strive to learn from any situation.
 I hope to never stop learning.
 My goal in life is to help others just as counsellors and psychologists have helped me overcome my fears and doubts and discover the value of being my authentic self.”

-“About 10 years ago, after an especially difficult year in an intimate relationship, I was depressed.
+A deep struggle that redirected her life for the better “About 10 years ago, after an especially difficult year in an intimate relationship, I was depressed.
 I could find no solutions to fix the emotional state I was in.
 I loved my partner, but he could be mean, especially when he was under the influence of alcohol or drugs.

 “He kept me awake night after night, fighting.
 The next day, he would not remember our conversations, or he would apologize and become attentive and loving again.
 This cycle took a toll on my mental wellbeing.